belastingdienst/opr-paas/docs/overview/core_concepts/paas.md

 - `quota`, which sets the amount of quota for all namespaces that are part of this Paas (capability namespaces excluded)

-Additionally the following optional settings can also be defined:
+Additionally, the following optional settings can also be defined:

 - `capabilities`, which can be used to enable Paas extensions such as an ArgoCD to manage all Paas namespaces, Grafana to monitor Paas namespaces, etc. More information